Hallatscheklab/StatPhys/_sources/Course-Info-211-2024.md

 **Homework:** Homework will be posted approximately weekly and due Fridays at 5:00PM via Gradescope.

 **Late / missed homework policy:** We will drop your lowest homework score.
-We will usually not accept late homework unless there are extenuating circumstances (e.g. sickness, family emergencies, natural desasters, accidents but also prepping for March meeting).
+We will not accept late homework submission unless there are extenuating circumstances (e.g. sickness, family emergencies, natural desasters, accidents but also prepping for March meeting).
 If you expect to be ill or unable to do homework for more than a week, let us know.

 **Conflicts:** Let me know of any exam conflicts at least two weeks before the exam.
 If circumstances make it impossible for you to take the midterm, we’ll shift its weight to the final.